-Applicants for SSDI benefits may be understandably nervous about the hearing process.
+Applicants for SSDI may be understandably nervous about the hearing process.
 A hearing takes place before an administrative law judge, and proceedings are recorded.
 Perhaps most importantly, the outcome of an Atlanta SSDI hearing can have a tremendous impact on the life of a disabled employee who is unable to work or earn income to support their family.

 Applicants must fulfill several prerequisites before requesting an SSDI hearing in Atlanta.
 It is imperative to file for SSDI benefits through the Social Security Administration (SSA) and make the best possible attempt to demonstrate eligibility, because the supporting documentation becomes part of the record that will be reviewed during a hearing.

 If the applicant receives a denial from SSA staff members, they must request an official reconsideration before trying to schedule a hearing.
 However, reconsideration does not allow a claimant to submit new evidence and involves the same eligibility standards that were used to issue their first denial.
 A disabled worker may request a hearing either online or through the mail 60 days after receiving a second denial upon reconsideration.

 Applicants seeking to reverse a denial of their SSDI claim can expect to testify at their administrative hearing.
 Their testimony will often play an important role in whether or not they meet the SSA’s eligibility requirements for benefits.
 There are a variety of questions regarding a person’s disability and the impact it has on their life that only they can answer.

 It is possible to submit new evidence for an SSDI hearing, and our Social Security advocates for the disabled can help individuals take advantage of the opportunity to do so.
 An administrative hearing is an applicant’s last chance to submit new evidence during the appeals process.